BovinePangenomeConsortium/workflows/README.md

-# viehgenom
+# Bovine Pangenome Consortium workflows

-A temporary home for pipelines related to the [Bovine Pangenome Consortium](https://bovinepangenome.github.io/).
+This is the home for pipelines related to the [Bovine Pangenome Consortium](https://bovinepangenomeconsortium.github.io/).

-## Quality control
+This is a work in progress, but reach out if you have any questions!

+### Assessing assembly quality

 We need to get a rough idea of how well assembled these genomes are, but for many samples we only have the assembly itself, not the raw data.
 As such, we have to rely on some proxy metrics.